kirillcpp777/kirillcpp777/README.md

 ## 🌿 About Me

 <p align="center" style="font-size: 19px; color: #717171; font-family: 'Arial', sans-serif; line-height: 1.6;">
-  I'm a 14-year-old fullstack developer and aspiring lawyer from Ukraine.<br>
-  I build clean, purposeful software that reflects a balance of code, design, and meaning.<br>
-  Founder of <strong>Talentio</strong> — a modern CV builder, and <strong>MONOCHRIST</strong> — a spiritual media platform.<br>
-  My work is guided by faith, logic, and the pursuit of true impact.
+  As a 14-year-old aspiring fullstack developer from Ukraine, I’m dedicated to learning and growing in the field of software development.
+My focus is on building impactful and meaningful solutions that combine clean code with thoughtful design
 </p>